 She explains that this approach closes any loopholes by ensuring that a stop-loss contract works hand in glove with the medical plan document to eliminate any surprises.
 Two types of stop-loss coverage are specific coverage involving a single claimant and aggregate coverage, which protects against the accumulation of many claims exceeding an agreed upon level.
 An additional level of protection includes aggregating a specific coverage deductible.

 With so many MGUs and stop-loss carriers to choose from, Kolbeck says in an interview that there are notable offerings that differentiate service providers.
 One such example is advanced funding, which protects employers from unplanned cash flow fluctuation by holding the plan sponsor’s provider payments for medical claims processed for individuals whose covered claims exceed the specific stop-loss deductible.
 Another is an experience refund, which is the portion of an insurance company’s premiums or profits to be returned to the policyholder if loss experience is better than expected.
-Press play to learn more about the nuances of stop-loss insurance.

 To listen to more Self-Funding Benefits Talk, click here.